day8/re-frame/docs/EffectfulEvents.md

 In the next tutorial, we'll shine a light on `interceptors` which are the mechanism by which  event handlers are executed.
-That knowledge will give us a springboard to more deeply understand coeffects and effects.
+That knowledge will give us a springboard to then, as a next step, better understand coeffects and effects.
 We'll soon be writing our own.